History of violence against LGBTQ people in the United Kingdom: 2020s

 In 2021, David Iwo, 23, was given a life sentence for the murder of a 69-year-old retiree, former Crown Prosecution Service lawyer Martin Decker, with a hammer.
 He told detectives that it was "his life's work" to kill gay men until he was caught.
 Iwo advertised his services for sex online and tricked Decker into arranging a meeting at his flat in Vyner Croft, Prenton, on 6 March 2021.

+In 2022, Lucy Hambley, 40, was given a seven-year prison sentence for sexually assaulting a 13-year-old boy she befriended.
+Hambley's motive was to convince the boy that he was straight, after he confined in her that he was gay.

 In 2023, Brianna Ghey, a 16-year-old transgender girl, was stabbed to death in Culcheth on 11 February.
 The police described her murder as a "targeted attack".
 Two 15-year-olds, a boy and a girl, were charged with her murder.
 Prosecutor Leanne Gallagher said the attack on Ghey was "extremely brutal and punishing".
 Friends of Ghey said she was bullied at school because she was transgender, including being "gang beaten".
 Cheshire Police initially stated they had not found evidence to suggest Ghey's murder was a hate crime, but later said they were not eliminating any possibility from their investigation, including whether her murder was a hate crime.
 Some British media outlets were criticised for their coverage, in which they deadnamed and misgendered Ghey and failed to state that she was transgender.
 The trial of the two 15-year-olds charged with her murder began at Manchester Crown Court on 27 November 2023, and both were found guilty of her murder, receiving life sentences with a minimum term of 20 and 22 years respectively.

 On 16 June 2023, drag queen and RuPaul's Drag Race UK winner, The Vivienne, was attacked in a McDonald's when a man made homophobic comments towards her and then punched her in the face.
 Alan Whitfield received a 12-month suspended sentence.